wm-ci/WmCiJava/README.md

 # You will see the created Jar file:
 #    ./build/libs/WmCiJava-0.1.0.jar

-# Copy Jar to the jars folder on your IS Instance
+# Copy Jar to the your IS Instance
 cd your_IS_home_directory
 cp /your_temp_folder/./build/libs/WmCiJava-0.1.0.jar packages/WmCi/code/jars/static/WmCiJava.jar
 ```